Accio/AMIDD/docs/README.md

 		* What is Ames test, and what does it measure?
 		* What is the micronucleus test, and why it is important to perform it?
 		* What does phototoxicity mean, and why it is important to predict or measure it?
-	* Optional: Read [Structure-Guided Discovery of cis-Hexahydro-pyrido-oxazinones as Reversible, Drug-like Monoacylglycerol Lipase Inhibitors]({{site.assetbaseurl}}{% link assets/2024/08/Kuhn-JMedChem-2024.pdf %}) to gain detailed understanding of the project that we dissected in the lecture.
-An unsolicited advice: don't get frustrated if you meet details that you do not understand at the first sight, that is normal when reading interdisciplinary papers.
+	* Optional: In the lecture, we dissected the example of the discovery of a novel, reversible, and specific MAGL inhibitor.
+If you are interested in exploring the topic further, read the original publication [*Structure-Guided Discovery of cis-Hexahydro-pyrido-oxazinones as Reversible, Drug-like Monoacylglycerol Lipase Inhibitors*]({{site.assetbaseurl}}{% link assets/2024/08/Kuhn-JMedChem-2024.pdf %}) by Bernd Kuhn, *et al*.
+(J Med Chem, 2024).
+An unsolicited advice: don't get frustrated if you meet details that you do not understand at the first sight.
+That is normal when reading interdisciplinary papers.
 It may help to focus on the big lecture.

 <p id="lec9"></p>
 ### Lecture 9: Mechanism and mode of action of drug candidates